Go your own way

 Tucked in at the foot of Mt Bogong in the Kiewa Valley, Mt Beauty is a picturesque hideaway for both energetic adventures and summer relaxation.

 Foodies adore lazy sunny days visiting farm gates and wineries in the valley, while mountain bikers test their legs on cross-country and downhill tracks at Big Hill Mountain Bike Park.
 Leisurely cruising is easy for kids and pros alike on sealed tracks along the Kiewa River and Mount Beauty Pondage.
-Camping, swimming, fishing, hiking and horseback trekking adventures abound, and the views from
+Camping, swimming, fly fishing, hiking and horseback trekking adventures abound.
+Toast a day well-spent with a brew at Crank Handle Brewery.

 Mt Beauty is a 35-minute drive from bustling Bright, where you can taste-test craft breweries, boutique wineries and top-notch eating spots.